 Check out all the Line Tours offered in New York by Get Your Guide and avoid long waits and to maximize time

 There are some affiliate links in the post below where theplanetd will earn a commission if you make a purchase but there is no extra cost to you!

-There are so many fascinating neighborhoods to stay in New York.
+There are so many fascinating neighborhoods to stay in New York City.
 With a vast transit system to accommodate travel, it can be very confusing to figure out the ideal place to settle down in.

-Click on link to Google map directions for New York City neighborhoods
+Click on link to Google map directions for Where to Stay in New York City by neighborhood

 Times Square and Midtown